PatrickhCahill/politicssite/README.md

 #### Stuff Done Today:
-1. Made <Navbar /> work on mobile device.
+1. Made Navbar work on mobile device.
-2. Moved <Navbar /> related css to its own folder.
+2. Moved Navbar related css to its own folder.
 3. Heropage svg made interactive:
 	- Switched to [figma](https://www.figma.com/) for design (better svg code-works in jsx) and easier to target id.
 	- Made with clickable <a> tags.